St Saviour's Dock

 St Saviour's Dock is an inlet-style dock in London, England, on the south bank of the River Thames, 420 metres east of Tower Bridge.
 It forms the eastern end of the Shad Thames embankment that starts at Tower Bridge.
 The east side of the Dock is Jacob's Island.

 Geography

-The Thames is highly tidal at this point and the intertidal range within the is substantial, with a rise and fall of four metres since the construction of a system of winter flow-regulating locks and weirs on the River Thames culminating in Teddington Lock and of the Thames Barrier.
+The Thames is highly tidal at this point and the intertidal range within the inlet is substantial, with a rise and fall of four metres since the construction of a system of winter flow-regulating locks and weirs on the River Thames culminating in Teddington Lock and of the Thames Barrier.
 During tidal surges the water level has risen just above pavement level of adjacent buildings on Shad Thames and Mill Street.
 The rectangular inlet opens to the river 420 metres east of Tower Bridge.

 is the point where the River Neckinger enters the Thames.
 The Neckinger is a subterranean river that rises in the south of Southwark, near Walworth and flows to the Thames underground.